scokobro/masters-advice/index.md

 ## "What" will you study?

-Ideally, you should already be fairly well-informed on the subject you want to study at masters level, maybe it is an extension of your study at undergraduate level or has emerged from your work or professional activities.
+Ideally, you should already be fairly well informed on the subject you want to study at masters level, maybe it is an extension of your study at undergraduate level or has emerged from your work or professional activities.

 If you are starting out on a subject that is entirely new to you should be aware that you will have to work extra hard to cover the basic knowledge required at masters level of whatever field of study you are moving into.
 For instance, if you are proposing to work on a project that falls into the realm of 'sociology' and you have not done a degree in sociology, you will have to start off by acquainting yourself with the basic concepts, theories and 'rules' of the discipline and making sure you are aware of the status of the various debates going on in and around your area.
 You are unlikely to be able to ask a good research question without this basic knowledge.